JaswanthRana/Delta-demo/README.md

 # Newproject

-This is the newproject and it is added to the repo
+This is the newproject and it is added to the repo.
+Created by Rana.